geoffreylewis/personal_profile_page/README.md

 ## Additional Notes

+* This was my first ever web creation of any kind!
-* This was my first time uploading to GitHub (and using GitHub Desktop to do so).
+* This was also my first time uploading to GitHub (and using GitHub Desktop to do so).
 * I learned how to write/format my first README file (yes, this one that you're reading right now).
 * All of the code has been successfully run through the W3C HTML/CSS validators; there are no errors.